Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 With the amount of online discussions that have been caused by the two approaches, Google itself gave the verdicts on both.

-Google put out a video where John Mueller, a webmaster trends Analyst at Google, explained how Google treats both subdomains and subfolders.
+Google put out a video in which John Mueller, a webmaster trends analyst at Google, explained how Google treats both subdomains and subfolders.
 He made it clear that Google doesn’t distinguish between the two using different parameters.

 Naturally, this sparked an online debate among SEO professionals, and many allegations were made against Google, stating that they were misleading the audience with the new video.
 The popular opinion was that subfolders are much more effective at SEO than subdomains.